DFHack/dfhack/docs/Plugins.rst

 :loadstock:     Loads a saved stockpile settings file and applies it to the currently selected
                 stockpile.  eg:  ``loadstock food_settings.dfstock``

-To use savestock and loadstock, use the ``q`` command to highlight a stockpile.
+To use savestock and loadstock, use the :kbd:`q` command to highlight a stockpile.
 Then run savestock giving it a descriptive filename.
-Then, in a different (or the same!) gameworld, you can highlight any stockpile with ``q`` then execute the ``loadstock`` command passing it the name of that file.
+Then, in a different (or the same!) gameworld, you can highlight any stockpile with :kbd:`q` then execute the ``loadstock`` command passing it the name of that file.
 The settings will be applied to that stockpile.